BRTNetwork/brt-lib/docs/index.md

 `dropsToXrp(drops: string | BigNumber): string`

-Converts an amount of drops to XRP.
-1 drop = 0.000001 XRP, so 1 XRP = 1,000,000 drops.
-This method is useful when converting amounts from the rippled API, which describes XRP amounts in drops.
+Converts an amount of drops to BRT.
+1 drop = 0.000001 BRT, so 1 BRT = 1,000,000 drops.
+This method is useful when converting amounts from the rippled API, which describes BRT amounts in drops.

 ### Parameters